-In order to achieve its investment objective, the Fund will primarily invest in equities and equityrelated securities of, or linked to, issuers located in the United States.
-The Fund is actively managed (i.e. the Investment Manager has discretion over the composition of the Fund's portfolio).
+In order to achieve its investment objective, the Fund will primarily invest in equities and equity-related securities of issuers located in the United States.

-The equities and equity related securities in which the Fund may invest will generally be listed on recognised exchanges and markets in the United States as set out in Appendix I of the Prospectus.
+The equities and equity related securities in which the Fund may invest will generally be listed on recognised exchanges in the United States and markets set out in the Appendix I of the Prospectus.
 However, the Fund may invest up to 10% of its Net Asset Value in unlisted equities which are not listed on recognised exchanges and markets but which are permissible investments for UCITS.